Therapy HIPAA Hub

 MFTs face unique HIPAA challenges — each individual in couples therapy has separate PHI rights.

-What is the average HIPAA fine in Arizona?
+What is the average HIPAA fine for therapy practices in Arizona?

 The average HIPAA fine for therapy practices in Arizona is $36,000.
 Arizona Board of Behavioral Health actively monitors MFT compliance.